if-shouldrs/Development-Guide/What functionalities do you need to complete the project.md

 If the requirements defined in step 1 are insufficient or need to be updated, repeat step 1 and come back.

 Once you have proper requirements, break them down into actionables (called user stories in Scrum) which will be self-assigned by each Developer to themselves.
+Basically just turn the abstract goals into concrete doable goals.

 TODO: Describe basics of how to transform requirements into user stories.